unchainedshop/unchained/docs/source/admin-ui/currency.md

 ---
-title: Filter
+title: Currency
-sidebar_title: Manage filters
+sidebar_title: Manage currencies
 ---

 You can add multiple currency support including an ethereum token to your e-commerce and Admin UI provides a friendly interface for.
 Once you have added a currency and activate it, you will be able to use it on the entire system from product to order pricing plugins.